Peak Rail

-Peak Rail is a heritage railway in Derbyshire, England, which operates a steam and heritage diesel service for tourists and visitors to both the Peak District and the Derbyshire Dales.
+Peak Rail is a heritage railway in Derbyshire, England, which operates a steam and heritage diesel service for visitors to the Peak District and the Derbyshire Dales.

 The heritage railway line is over 3+1/2 mi in length and, as of April 2016, operates train services from Matlock station (shared with Derwent Valley Line services from Derby via Ambergate) via the site of Matlock Riverside and Darley Dale to Rowsley South.

 Peak Rail intends to extend its operational services northward to when resources allow, extending to a total of 4+1/4 mi.
 Beyond Bakewell, the railway trackbed is used by the Monsal Trail.